 The Texas Longleaf

 Conservation Assistance

-Program provides both

-financial and technical
+Program provides financial and

-assistance to eligible
+technical assistance to eligible

 landowners for the

 establishment and

-management of Longleaf Pine.
+management of Longleaf Pine

+and bottomland hardwood

+ecosystems.

 Historically, Longleaf Pine covered much of the Southeast including Southeast Texas.
 However, as the country began moving west, many of those acres were lost.
 Today, many groups are working together to restore Longleaf Pine to its historical range while also managing existing areas of Longleaf Pine.